 It’s unclear who decided to switch to an Irish accent or why it was done.
 However, the tragedies could have been avoided, according to Robert Colvin, the lead researcher and the Palo Alto, CA-based Rundex Family Foundation, who conducted a study last year on the most unintelligible English accents.

-“Well, the data doesn’t lie,” said Mr. Colvin from his Mountain View, CA home office.
-“We conducted a year-long study in conjunction with Kelloggs Cereal brands to answer this exact question.
+“Well, the data doesn’t lie,” said Mr. Colvin from his Mountain View, CA, home office.
+“We conducted a year-long study with Kelloggs Cereal brands to answer this exact question.
 And people from Ireland are the hardest people to understand, which frankly was a relief for the people of Wales, who assumed it would be them.
 But, instead, the Welsh came in third hardest.”

 When asked who was second, Mr. Colvin paused to choose his words carefully.

 “Well, in second place, we have the Creoles from Louisiana.
 No one has any idea what the hell they’re saying.
 And I have to be honest, that’s worked in their favor for almost 200 years.
-I mean, if I had my choice, I would have picked those folks as number one, but I conduct the research, I don’t get to participate it in.”
+If I had my choice, I would have picked those folks, but I only conducted the research.
+So, unfortunately, I don’t get to participate in it.”

 According to the FAA, they’re considering abandoning Irish and returning to what one official called “old-fashioned Los Angeles/porn-star English.”